-Strand Topic North Carolina State Standard Mystery Science Unit Mystery Science Grade Mystery Science Lessons Structures & Functions 2.L.1.1 Summarize the life cycle of animals: birth, developing into an adult, reproducing, aging and death.
-North Carolina specific standard Life Science of Living Organisms 2.L.1.2 Compare life cycles of different animals such as, but not limited to, mealworms, ladybugs, crickets, guppies, or frogs.
-Animal Adventures Grade 2 Lesson 1: How many different kind of animals are there?
-Lesson 2: Why do frogs say "ribbit?"
-Lesson 3: How could you get more birds to visit a bird feeder?
-Evolution & Genetics 2.L.2.1 Identify ways in which many plants and animals closely resemble their parents in observed appearance and ways they are different, Plant & Animal Grade 1 Lesson 4, Read Along: Why do family members look Geneucs 2.L.2.2 Recognize that there is variation among individuals that are related.
-Superpowers alike?
+Strand Topic North Carolina State Standard Mystery Science Unit Mystery Science Grade Mystery Science Lessons 2.L.1.1 Summarize the life cycle of animals: birth, developing into an adult, reproducing, aging and death.
+North Carolina specific standard Life Science Structures & Functions of Living Organisms 2.L.1.2 Compare life cycles of different animals such as, but not limited to, mealworms, ladybugs, crickets, guppies, or frogs.
+Animal Adventures Mini-lessons Grade 2 Lesson 1: How many different kind of animals are there?
+Lesson 2: Why would a wild animal visit a playground?
+Lesson 3: Why do frogs say "ribbit?"
+Lesson 4: How could you get more birds to visit a bird feeder?
+Mini-lesson: Are butterflies the only animals that start out as caterpillars?
+Evolution & 2.L.2.1 Identify ways in which many plants and animals closely resemble their parents in observed appearance and ways they are different, Plant & Animal 0-1-4 Lesson 1: How can you help a lost baby animal find its parents?
+Lesson 5, Read Along: Why do family members look alike?
+Genetics 2.L.2.2 Recognize that there is variation among individuals that are related.
+Superpowers Grade 1 Mini-lessons Mini-lesson: What's the biggest apple in the world?
 2.E.1.1 Summarize how energy from the sun serves as a source of light that warms the land, air, and water.
 Sunny Skies Grade K Lesson 1, Read-Along: How could you walk barefoot across hot pavement without burning your feet?
 Lesson 2: How could you warm up a frozen playground?
 Lesson 3: Why does it get cold in winter?
-Earth & Space Earth Systems, Structures, & 2.E.1.2 Summarize weather conditions using qualitative and quantitative measures to describe temperature, wind direction, wind speed, precipitation Stormy Skies Lesson 1: Where do clouds come from?
-Lesson 2: How can we predict when it's going to storm?
+Earth & Space Earth Systems, Structures, & Processes 2.E.1.2 Summarize weather conditions using qualitative and quantitative measures to describe temperature, wind direction, wind speed, precipitation Lesson 1: Where do clouds come from?
+Science 2.E.1.3 Compare weather patterns that occur over time and relate observable patterns to time or day and time of year.
+Stormy Skies Grade 3 Lesson 2: How can we predict when it's going to storm?
 Lesson 3: Why are some places always hot?
 Lesson 4: How can you keep a house from blowing away in a windstorm?
-Science Processes 2.E.1.3 Compare weather patterns that occur over time and relate observable patterns to time or day and time of year.
-Grade 3 2.E.1.4 Recognize the tools that scientists use for observing, recording, and predicting weather changes from day to day and during the seasons.
+2.E.1.4 Recognize the tools that scientists use for observing, recording, and predicting weather changes from day to day and during the seasons.